 Fix 5: Repair your system files

-It’s possible that Bluetooth not working issue is caused by Windows system error.
-Corrupt, damaged, or missing system files can cause Windows issue.
+It’s possible that Bluetooth not working issue is caused by a Windows system error.
+Corrupt, damaged, or missing system files can cause Windows issues.
 To check if this is the exact cause, you can either use the Windows built-in tool to run a basic check or use an automatic tool to perform a complete diagnosis.

 - Option 1- Automatically (Recommended)